Adult Bilirubin Levels: What’s Considered Life-Threatening?

 What is Bilirubin?

-Bilirubin is a yellowish pigment formed during the normal breakdown of red blood cells.
-When red blood cells age or get damaged, they are broken down in the spleen.
-Hemoglobin, the oxygen-carrying component of red blood cells, is divided into heme and globin.
-Heme is then converted into bilirubin.
+Bilirubin is a yellowish pigment produced naturally during the breakdown of red blood cells.
+As red blood cells age or become damaged, they are broken down primarily in the spleen.
+Hemoglobin, the oxygen-carrying protein within these cells, is split into two components: globin and heme.
+The heme portion is then converted into bilirubin.

 What Is a Dangerous Level of Bilirubin in Adults